Pensions - Quick FAQ's

 A personal pension plan is a tax efficient savings plan designed to provide a regular income in retirement.

 Your contributions are invested in to one or more pension investment funds.
-In time, the value of your fund should increase until you are ready to receive your benefits, at which point you will use the accumulated fund to generate an income.
+In time, the value of your fund should increase until you are ready to receive your benefits, at which point you will use the fund that you have saved up over the years to provide you with an income.

 Way back in 2001, according to a study carried out by the Association of Consulting Actuaries (ACA), workers starting a pension at age 25 should invest a minimum of 10% of their income if they want to retire with just under 2/3rds of their final wage to live on.

-However, those wishing to retire early or are starting later need to invest much more.
+However, they also said that those wanting to retire early, or who were starting later than age 25, needed to invest much more.

-The ACA recommended that those starting a pension at the age of 35 need to invest between 15% to 20% of their salary while those starting at age 45 need to ensure that up to 30% is invested.
+At that time, the ACA recommended that those starting a pension at the age of 35 need to invest between 15% to 20% of their salary whilst those starting at age 45 were told to ensure that 25% to 30% of their income was invested.

-The Financial Services Authority and the Association of British Insurers have devised an online pension calculator aimed at giving the public an idea of how much their pension is going to be worth in the future.
+The CFEB also provides an online pension calculator so that users can get an idea of how much their pension is going to be worth in the future.

 (Money Minder is not responsible for the content of external internet sites)